Pytest is a popular Python testing framework known for its simplicity and powerful features. It provides functionalities to:

 - Generate test reports with plugins (like

-). - Compatible with other Python libraries and tools.
+pytest-html). - Compatible with other Python libraries and tools.

 How Does Pytest Know Which Functions to Test?

 Pytest automatically discovers test functions based on naming conventions.
-When you run pytest
+When you run pytest, it looks for files, classes, and functions that match specific patterns.

 Rules for Test Discovery in Pytest